Petition the Government

 Do Gooder is more than just campaign actions — you can create a whole website around the issue you care about.
 Add pages with images, video and other content to engage your audience.

 Monitor your campaigns performance in real-time on your dashboard.
 See when and where action is taken, compare conversion rates and adjust your campaign on the fly for maximum impact.

-Campaign in 10 languages
+Campaign in any language

 Privacy by Design

 Privacy is baked into Do Gooders’ progressive core, ensuring that your data and that of your supporters is respected and protected.
-We comply and enforce the EU’s GDPR rules and go further, offering strong privacy features defaulted for the rest of the world to encourage best practise globally.
+We comply and enforce the EU’s GDPR rules and go further, offering strong privacy features defaulted for the rest of the world to encourage best practice globally.

-Optimised for all devices
+Optimised for all people & devices

-Designed to be device independent to maximise conversion rates on desktop, mobile and tablets.
+We treat accessibility as table stakes, ensuring everyone can participate in the change that needs to happen.
+That also means we design to be device independent to maximise conversion rates on desktop, mobile and tablets.